Help us place our digitised maps

 Your name will be credited, and your efforts will significantly improve public access to these collections.
-Contributors will see the results of their work immediately, with the top contributor publicly announced.
+Contributors can see the results of their work, as well as the progress of the pilot and other participants, and the top contributor will be publicly announced.

-- By clicking the buttons above, you will be taken to the georeferencer tool, where the historic map will appear on the left, with a modern map on the right.
+- By clicking the orange button above, you will be assigned a map at random.
+In the application, the historic map will appear on the left; a modern map will appear on the right.

 - Zoom into the old map enough to read it, and then find the corresponding location on the modern map.
 Use the gazetteer at the top if necessary.
-Click on the “This map” tab to access the map's title and a description.
+Click on the “This map” tab for more information.

 - Click on one map to assign a point, then assign a point at the same location on the other map.

-- Assign as many points as you can over the entire map, being sure to extend as far to the edges as possible.
+- Assign as many points as you can over the entire map (minimum of three).

 - Define the content area of the map by "clipping" the borders (see video instructions).